binaryphile/www.minimak.org/pages/learn.md

 Goals
 -----

-You don't need to decide how far you're going to go in the progression (beginner, intermediate, advanced) to start.
-It is always recommended that you go through them in order and there's no shortcut, so you are free to stop advancing when you feel you've reached your goal.
+You don't need to decide how far you're going to go with Minimak upgrades (4-, 8- or 12-key) to start.
+It is always recommended that you go through them in order.
+You are free to stop advancing when you feel you've reached your goal.

-I recommend this because you learn faster by doing it in smaller steps than you can all at once.
-There's a non-linear relationship between the number of keys you change and the difficulty of learning.
-It's easy to learn two key changes, but the learning curve becomes much steeper after that.
-That was my experience in learning the dozens (literally) of layout variations I created before the final Minimak.
-My typing ability would hit its limit to adapt at 4 key changes.
-After that it would slow to a crawl if I added even one more key.
-So you will learn faster if you limit each change to four keys, which is what the beginner and intermediate layouts do.
+I recommend learning in steps because there's a non-linear relationship between the number of keys you change and the difficulty of learning.
+For example, it's easy to learn two key changes, but the learning curve becomes much steeper after that.
+My experience was that I could cope with 4 key changes.
+After that, my learning would take a big hit if I added even one more key.
+So you will learn faster if you limit each change to four keys, which is what each of the steps does.

 The goal you'll need to eventually decide is how much time you want to invest and how far from QWERTY you're willing to go.
-Intermediate should be good for most people and offers a lot of benefits.
-Advanced is really just for the hardcore who are willing to sacrifice their QWERTY abilities to some degree.
-The amount of change with advanced is higher and while the payoff is tangible, it's much lower per relearned key.
-Basic is certainly worthwhile and although it doesn't change much, it has the highest bang for the buck by far, so it is a perfectly reasonable stopping point as well.
-That said, I use advanced.
+If you start with the 4-key layout and decide it feels good enough, you've sacrificed little from QWERTY but gotten a lot of benefit.
+I think the 8-key layout is the sweet spot, still easy to maintain your QWERTY skills while getting rid of the worst occupants of the home position (I'm looking at you, J).
+The 12-key layout is aesthetically pleasing, and does offer improvement, but approaches or crosses the threshold of diminishing returns.

 Work Environment
 ----------------

-If you work on a machine that won't allow you to install software, your obviously going to have different requirements than someone who is the sole administrator and user of their machine.
+If you happen to be on a machine that won't allow you to install software, you're obviously going to have different requirements than someone who is the sole administrator and user of their machine.

 For those in such an unfortunate situation, you're ok with PKL as long as you can copy the files onto the machine and run the `pkl.exe`